Adjustment of Status Lawyer Philadelphia

 Unlike the aforementioned examples, if a person lives outside the country, or is ineligible to adjust their status while in the U.S., they may seek a visa to enter permanently under a similar process known as “consular processing.”

-There are a great many criteria which have to be met in order to successfully endure the application process.
+There are many criteria which have to be met in order to successfully endure the application process.
 If the individual, family member, or employer’s status changes, this may affect proceedings.
 Any unauthorized employment or criminal activity may threaten completion.
 These are but a few of the common bumps which may become evident in the road to a successful adjustment of status.

 This is a complicated process which requires the assistance of diligent representation to protect your interests.
 Call The Law Offices of Greg Prosmushkin, P.C. today to schedule an appointment, and meet with one of our Immigration Lawyers today.